ApitherapY Honey for Health & Healing

 Honey in Wound Care

-Honey has been used in treating open wounds for centuries.
+Honey has been used to successfully treat open wounds for centuries.
 Until the development of antibiotics in the mid 1900s, honey was the primary treatment for wounds on the battlefield.
 For the next 50 years, the use of honey in wound care, especially in western countries, lost favour.
-However, in the past 20 years there has been renewed interest in using honey, driven in large part by the concern of the rapid development of antibiotic resistant strains of bacteria.
+However, in the past 20 years there has been a renewed interest in using honey, driven in large part by the concern of the rapid development of antibiotic resistant strains of bacteria.

-There has been a large number of peer reviewed scientific studies that have shown the efficacy of using honey, particularly manuka honey, in the treatment of severe chronic wounds such as diabetic foot ulcers.
+There have been a large number of peer reviewed scientific studies highlighting the efficacy of using honey, particularly manuka honey, in the treatment of severe chronic wounds such as diabetic foot ulcers.
 Honey can be used to treat open wounds, burns, and skin ulcers.
-Results from studies have shown that honey used on open wounds has the following results:
+Results from these studies have shown that honey used on open wounds has the following results:

 - Inflamation, swelling and pain are quickly reduced